 STEP 3: Brine for 24 hours.

-- CHEF NOTE: I think this is ample time to bring out some really good flavor in the turkey, but you can absolutely push it to 36 to 48 hours if you’d like, but I don’t think you need it.
+- CHEF NOTE: I think this is ample time to bring out some really good flavor, but you can absolutely push it to 36 to 48 hours if you’d like, but I don’t think you need it.

 RINSING OFF THE TURKEY

 One of the most important steps to this recipe is rinsing off the turkey once it’s done brining.
-Remove the turkey from the brine and rinse it extremely well in your sink on all sides including the cavity.
+Remove it from the brine and rinse it extremely well in your sink on all sides including the cavity.

 You want to make sure it’s seasoned, not a salt lick so take the time to do this.
 Next, pat it dry and let it sit for 45 minutes at room temperature before smoking it.

-- CHEF NOTE: The cooking process can drag on if you through a really cold turkey into your smoker, not too mention and can decrease the smoker temperature.
+- CHEF NOTE: The cooking process can drag on if you through a really cold bird into your smoker, not too mention and can decrease the smoker temperature.

 HOW MANY MINUTES PER POUND DOES IT TAKE TO SMOKE

-Here are basic rules of thumb for smoking a turkey
+Here are basic rules of thumb for smoking.